Improper Fetal Monitoring and Birth Injury

 Depending on the baby’s gestational age, a baby’s heart rate can vary somewhat.

-If a baby is far away from being at term, medical professionals screen babies with abnormal heart rates for risk factors and intrauterine growth restriction, both of which can reduce oxygen flow to the baby, resulting in adverse outcomes.
+If a baby has an abnormal heart rate and is far away from being at term, medical professionals screen them for risk factors and intrauterine growth restriction, both of which can reduce oxygen flow to the baby, resulting in adverse outcomes.
 If abnormalities are suspected, medical professionals may suggest further testing, including:

 - Fetal electrocardiogram (when cardiac defect or conduction abnormality is suspected)